cb0806151/cbh-mancala/README.md

 - add in take-opposite-house rule
 - start work on contract layer
 - test out connecting to the Conflux network
+- how should the folder structure of the application be organized?

 </p>
 </details>